-Find your “why” and use that as motivation when you feel like giving up and no one else is around to hold you accountable.
+According to Forbes, Find your “why” and use that as motivation when you feel like giving up, and no one else is around to hold you accountable.

 The most important thing is to implement your goals every day according to your action plan.

 Gradually, the new habits you’ve formed will become a part of your lifestyle and who you are.

 Perhaps the hardest part about achieving new years’ resolutions is maintaining a positive state of mind when things get difficult.